IAmJonoBo/n00plicate/docs/API.md

 });
 ```

-This comprehensive API documentation provides complete reference material for all Mimic packages, making it easy for
+This comprehensive API documentation provides complete reference material for all n00plicate packages, making it easy for
 developers to understand and use the design system effectively.